Maludin Simbolon

-Colonel Maludin Simbolon (1916 – 2000) was an Indonesian military officer, independence fighter, and Minister of Foreign Affairs in the Revolutionary Government of the Republic of Indonesia's (PRRI) Cabinet.
+Colonel Maludin Simbolon (13 September 1916 – 2000) was an Indonesian military officer, independence fighter, and Minister of Foreign Affairs in the Revolutionary Government of the Republic of Indonesia's (PRRI) Cabinet.

 Background

 Maludin Simbolon was the second of ten children of his parents, Julius Simbolon and Nursiah Lumbantobing.
 His father worked as a plantation foreman in Pearaja, Tarutung, North Tapanuli Regency.

 Simbolon took his basic education at a Hollandsch-Inlandsche School Siantar Narumonda, then continued at Chr.
 Hollandsch Inlandsche Kweekschool (teacher school) Solo, Central Java, and graduated in 1938.
 There he met his future wife Paniyem in Solo, and from their marriage they had five children.

 Before the outbreak of World War II, he had taught as a teacher at HIS Solo, and also in Curup, Bengkulu.

 Military career

-Simbolon entered Giyūgun (義勇軍 giyūgun, voluntary army) training during the Japanese Occupation, and afterward graduated as a Second Lieutenant.
+Simbolon entered Giyūgun (義勇軍 giyūgun, voluntary army) training during the Japanese occupation, and afterward graduated as a Second Lieutenant.
 He was later assigned to the Gyugun battalion headquarters in South Sumatra, in the education and training section.

-Immediately after the Proclamation of Indonesian Independence, the People's Security Army (TKR) was formed and he was appointed Commander of the Palembang Ulu Division, with the rank of Colonel.
+Immediately after the Proclamation of Indonesian Independence, People's Security Army (TKR) was formed and he was appointed Commander of the Palembang Ulu Division, with the rank of Colonel.
 In a reorganization of TKR forces in Sumatra, Simbolon was appointed Commander of Division I / Lahat (1945–46), who supervised 4 regiments and 15 battalions in South Sumatra.
 When TKR was changed into the Republic of Indonesia's Army (TRI), Simbolon became Commander of the Garuda VII Division in South Sumatra, which oversaw Lampung, Bengkulu, Palembang, and Jambi.

 During the Second Dutch Military Aggression, the Emergency Government of the Republic of Indonesia was formed in Sumatra, in which A.K.
 Gani became military governor and Maludin Simbolon became the deputy.
 In 1950, he was appointed commander of the Bukit Barisan Territorial-I Army Command, which was formed in conjunction with the formation of the North Sumatra Province which included Aceh, North Tapanuli, South Tapanuli, West Sumatra, and East Sumatra.